Alphonso Ford

 Alphonso Gene Ford (October 31, 1971 – September 4, 2004) was an American professional basketball player.
 A 1.92 m (6 ft 3 in) tall, 98 kg (216 lbs.) shooting guard, he was one of the greatest scorers in college basketball history.
 After a short stint in the NBA, he played professionally in Europe.

-Ford confirmed his tremendous scoring ability in the EuroLeague, and became a reference in the matter, notwithstanding his chronic health issues.
+Ford continued with his scoring ability in the EuroLeague, notwithstanding his chronic health issues.
 He was the EuroLeague Top Scorer twice (2001, 2002), and earned an All-EuroLeague selection three times.
 The competition's leading scorer award bears his name, in his honor.

 Early years

 Ford was a high school star player for Amanda Elzy High School in Greenwood, Mississippi.
 Upon entering college basketball at Mississippi Valley State University, Ford led the entire NCAA Division I in freshman scoring, during the 1989–90 season, with a 29.9 points per game average.
 In his sophomore year, he averaged 32.7 points per game.
 He became the first player in NCAA Division I history to average 25 points per game in four straight seasons.
-With 3,165 career points scored in the NCAA Division I, he is 5th on the all-time scoring list, behind only Pete Maravich, Freeman Williams, Lionel Simmons, and Chris Clemons.
+With 3,165 career points scored in the NCAA Division I, he is 6th on the all-time scoring list, behind only Pete Maravich, Antoine Davis, Freeman Williams, Lionel Simmons, and Chris Clemons.
 Ford was a four-time All-Southwestern Athletic Conference (SWAC) selection; a feat that only he and Harry Kelly accomplished.